Be the Man: Background and release

-"Be the Man" reached number 24 on the Oricon Singles Chart and was certified platinum (100,000).

-The song became also a B-side to "The Reason" single, released at the same time in parts of Europe.

 "Be the Man" was not available on editions of Let's Talk About Love released in the Americas.
+It reached number 24 on the Oricon Singles Chart and was certified platinum (100,000).
+The song became a B-side to "The Reason" single, released at the same time in parts of Europe.

-The English version of this song was included later on the Japanese edition of Dion's 1999 greatest hits All the Way… A Decade of Song and the 2008 Japan only released Complete Best.
+The English version of the song was included later on Asian editions of Dion's 1999 greatest hits All the Way...
+A Decade of Song and the 2008 Japan only released Complete Best.
 The Japanese version of "Be the Man" became available worldwide on The Collector's Series, Volume One in 2000.